Clarity Before Action

-I work with people and institutions facing difficult, real-world challenges — especially where relationships matter as much as technical frameworks.
-My practice grew out of decades of working with communities and governments.
+With more than 30 years of experience, I have worked with people and institutions facing difficult, real-world challenges — especially where relationships matter as much as technical frameworks.
+My practice grew out of decades working with communities and governments.
 I move between careful listening and clear thinking so problems become addressable, not overly complicated.

-Many times, I’m asked to get involved when things feel tangled.
-Priorities aren’t clear.
-Voices aren’t aligned.
-When moving forward requires both judgment and empathy.
+I’m often asked to get involved when things feel tangled — when priorities aren’t clear, voices aren’t aligned, and moving forward requires both judgment and empathy.

-I don’t come with templates.
-I come with attention, curiosity, and a habit of noticing what’s real underneath the noise.
+Instead of templates, I prefer bringing attention, curiosity, and a well-developed practice of noticing what’s real underneath the noise.

 Who I Work With